chances/gtksourceview-wren/README.md

 # gtksourceview-wren

-Wren language syntax and MIME type Debian package.
+A syntax definition and MIME type for the [Wren](https://wren.io) scripting language packaged for Debian distributions.

+The included syntax definition is compatible with [`GtkSourceView`](https://gitlab.gnome.org/GNOME/gtksourceview#gtksourceview) and will be globally available to any application that uses `GtkSourceView`.

 ## Development